-You’ve given the underwriter your social security number, provided bank statements and explanations for every deposit to your account over the last ten years, emailed a thousand pages of tax returns and W2s dating back to when you first entered the workforce, you’ve been asked to provide a blood sample and promise your first born child (and you don’t even plan on having kids!)... but now, FINALLY, your loan is CLEAR TO CLOSE!
+You’ve given the underwriter your social security number, provided bank statements and explanations for deposits to your account, emailed tax returns and W2s... but now, finally, your loan is "clear to close!"
 So, what exactly does that mean?

-Along with the CTC, your lender will send you an Initial Closing Disclosure which will provide you with detailed information regarding your closing costs and financing terms.
-Federal regulations stipulate that you must wait three business days to close your loan once you have signed the Initial CD and agreed to the terms.
-The lender will work with all parties to schedule your closing, this usually happens at the title company or a closing agent will come to your home if you prefer.
+Your mortgage lender sends you an Initial Closing Disclosure, which provides you with detailed information regarding your closing costs and financing terms.
+Federal regulations stipulate that you must wait three business days to close your loan once you have signed the Initial Closing Disclosure and agreed to the terms.
+The lender will work with all parties to schedule your closing.
+The closing usually happens at the title company or a closing agent will come to your home.
 On the day of closing, you’ll sign the mortgage documents, get the keys to your new home, and walk through the front door!
-Congrats!